gonzalodrobles/huawei_sun_mqtt/Readme.md

 # Huawei SUN Jeedom Integration
 * Create a VM to run this code
 * Clone this repo on the VM
+* Install virtualenv `pip install virtualenv`
+* Create a virtual env `python3 -m virtualenv ./env`
-* launch "pip install -r requirements.txt"
+* Install prerequisites `pip install -r requirements.txt`
 * Rename conf_template.json to conf.json and update it (for DongleFE port=502 and slave=1, for huawei-sun Wifi port=6607 and slave=0)
 * setup a cronjob that runs huawei_sun.py